Mayank77maruti/cosmocloud-deploy/README.md

 ### CI/CD Integration

-TestApp is integrated with a CI/CD pipeline that automates the build, test, and deployment processes.
-This ensures that new changes are deployed quickly and reliably.
+TestApp is integrated with a CI/CD pipeline that automates the build, test processes.

-### Resource Management

-The application includes resource requests and limits for each service, ensuring that Kubernetes allocates the appropriate amount of resources to each pod.
-This helps in optimizing resource usage and preventing resource contention.

 ---